spectrum-health-systems/TingenTransmorger/docs/man/README.md

 ![](./Images/TeleHealthReportDownload-02.jpg)

+> [!NOTE]
+> All TeleHealth reports in the Import folder are used to create the Transmorger database, so you can download incremental date ranges.
+>
+> For example, running two reports from 1/1/2026-1/15/2015 and 1/16/20206-1/31/2026 will give you the same result as running a single report from 1/1/2026-1/31/2-26.

 ### Downloading a report

 Once the "Processing" button becomes the Download" button (which is enabled), download the report to your "Import" directory.